Winter in Waterton

 How many of our (roughly) 40 winter resident bird species will you find?
 Plus, there’s always the excitement of seeing a late migrant and the lure of spotting a very rare species.

 Winter in Waterton Lakes National Park offers many opportunities for photographers, from wildlife watching to stunning landscapes.
-Look out for the unusual landscape that can be found as a result of the Kenow Fire.
+Look out for the unusual landscape that can be found as a result of the Kenow Wildfire.

 Winter travel tips and ideas